 Warehousing & Logistics

-Today, no city’s retail success story is complete without mentioning the support its shopping malls as well as e-commerce industry receive from warehousing and logistics.
+Today, no city’s retail success story is complete without mentioning the support its shopping malls, as well as the e-commerce industry, receive from warehousing and logistics.
 These are the lifeline for all retail growth anywhere in the world – without efficient storage and rapid movement of consumer goods, the retail sector cannot hope to thrive.
-Interestingly, the city’s warehousing and logistics sector predates its mall boom, for good reasons.
+Interestingly, the city’s warehousing and logistics sector predate its mall boom, for good reasons.

 W & L Demand Drivers: Chennai has historically been one of India’s most prominent hubs for trade and commerce.
 This caused it to evolve into one of the key manufacturing hubs, particularly for automobiles.
 Besides having major connectivity via roadways, Chennai is also a very active port city.
 Warehousing and logistics have, therefore, always existed here in some form or the other.

-The city’s eminently strong IT/ITeS sector drove its rapid evolution of tech-enabled warehousing solutions, and simultaneously its emergence as one of India’s most prominent ecommerce hubs.
-Today, there are several clusters including Sriperumbudur-Oragadam – located outside the city – that have, over the years, evolved into important warehousing and logistics hubs.
+The city’s eminently strong IT/ITeS sector drove its rapid evolution of tech-enabled warehousing solutions, and simultaneously its emergence as one of India’s most prominent e-commerce hubs.
+Today, there are several clusters including Sriperumbudur-Oragadam – located outside the city – that has, over the years, evolved into important warehousing and logistics hubs.

 Once again, excellent connectivity is the key driver to this important industry’s success in Chennai.
 These clusters have easy accessibility via highways, ports, the airport and railway stations.
 Needless to say, Chennai’s thriving warehousing and logistics industry has also had a significant positive impact on the residential activity in areas in and around these clusters.